jointogetherhq/jointogether.online/index-update.markdown

 Your membership database is the backbone of your union’s organising and servicing.
 That’s why the **Join** platform integrates seamlessly with your existing CRM, keeping your processes intact.

-Works with your current system
-: Integrate with Salesforce, Dynamics 365, APT Stratum, iMIS, and more
+- **Works with your current system** – integrate with Salesforce, Dynamics 365, APT Stratum, iMIS, and more

-Real-time data syncing
-: Ensure accurate records and smooth processing of applications
+- **Real-time data syncing** – ensure accurate records and smooth processing of applications

-Future-proof flexibility
-: Switching CRMs? **Join** moves with you.
-No costly rebuilds {:.list-3}
+- **Future-proof flexibility** – switching CRMs? **Join** moves with you.
+No costly rebuilds {:.flaticon-list.list-3}

 <!-- Social proof from a union that has gone through a CRM migration, again to be signed-off -->
 <figure class="quote cwu">